The 2021 NEAS Management Conference was held 6-7 May,

 All conference content is now available for viewing.

-To access the NEAS Management Conference Online Platform, check your email for your unique link.
+If you attended the conference, you can access the recordings from the NEAS Management Conference Online Platform (check your email for your unique access link).

 Discussion Paper for Theme of the NEAS 2021 Management Conference